ARACADERISE/Eject_Script/README.md

 # #

 <br>__NOTE:__<br>
- *Please do not be looking forward to this project being succesful*
+ 1. *Please do not be looking forward to this project being succesful*
+ 2. *When I say "var" I just mean the variables type/data.
+Not like a javascripit keyword "var".
+Just wanna let you know!*